Get

 4. Dental Disease

 Stoic by nature, feline companions do not often allow their weaknesses to be known.
 Unfortunately, cats can suffer quietly from severe dental disease.
 Examples of dental disease can include gingivitis, feline oral resorptive lesions, and tooth fractures.
-It is important to have your cat’s oral cavity examined regularly by your veterinarian, as dental procedures to address problematic teeth may be necessary.
+It is important to have your cat’s oral cavity examined regularly by a veterinarian, as dental procedures to address problematic teeth may be necessary.

 veterinarian checking the mouth of cat